r-lib/clock/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.3.0 Submission

+This is a minor release that switches clock to use the date API exposed by tzdb.
+It also adds a new sequence generation function, `date_seq()`.

 ## 0.2.0 Submission

 This is a minor release to fix the error on CRAN's Solaris build, and add a few new features.